-Our results include non-cash compensation expense as a result of the issuance of stock, stock options and warrants, as applicable.
-We have issued stock options to employees, directors and consultants under our five stock option plans: (i) the 2006 Stock Option Plan, (ii) the 2012 Restated Equity Incentive Plan (which superseded the 2006 Stock Option Plan), (the "2012 Plan"), (iii) the 2012 Non-Employee Director Stock Option Plan (the "2012 Non-Employee Director Plan"), (iv) the 2020 Equity Incentive Plan (the "2020 Plan"), and (v) the 2021 Equity Incentive Plan (the "2021 Plan").
-At this time, the Company only issues options under the 2020 Plan and the 2021 Plan and no longer issues options under the 2006 Stock Option Plan, the 2012 Plan, or the 2012 Non-Employee Director Plan.
+Our results include non-cash compensation expense as a result of the issuance of stock options and restricted stock awards, as applicable.
+We have issued stock options and restricted stock awards to employees, directors and consultants under our five stock option plans: (i) the 2006 Stock Option Plan, (ii) the 2012 Restated Equity Incentive Plan (which superseded the 2006 Stock Option Plan), (the "2012 Plan"), (iii) the 2012 Non-Employee Director Stock Option Plan (the "2012 Non-Employee Director Plan"), (iv) the 2020 Equity Incentive Plan (the "2020 Plan"), and (v) the 2021 Equity Incentive Plan (the "2021 Plan").
+At this time, the Company only issues stock options and restricted stock awards under the 2020 Plan and the 2021 Plan and no longer issues stock awards under the 2006 Stock Option Plan, the 2012 Plan, or the 2012 Non-Employee Director Plan.

 We expense the fair value of stock-based compensation over the vesting period.
-When more precise pricing data is unavailable, we determine the fair value of stock options using the Black-Scholes option-pricing model.
+For stock options, when more precise pricing data is unavailable, we determine the fair value using the Black-Scholes option-pricing model.
 This valuation model requires us to make assumptions and judgments about the variables used in the calculation.
 These variables and assumptions include the weighted-average period of time that the options granted are expected to be outstanding, the volatility of our common stock, and the risk-free interest rate.
 We account for forfeitures upon occurrence.
+For restricted stock awards, we determine the fair value using the Company's stock price at the grant date.